adrielt07/webportal/README.md

   * ``` make terraform_apply ```

 **6. Destroy your change**
   * Destroy the infrastructure.
-Do this if you have specified a different a different "var.prefix"
+Do this if you have specified a different "var.prefix"
   * ``` docker-compose -f deploy/docker-compose.yml run --rm terraform destroy ```